ashedzi/card-flip-effect/README.md

     perspective: 1000px;
 }
 ```
+**Explanation:**
-Why: perspective gives a 3D effect.
+perspective gives a 3D effect.
 It controls how far the viewer is from the card, making the flip look more realistic.

 ### Positioning and Transforming the Card
 ```css